mattfoster/hackerific.net/content/post/spring-symphonies.md

 topics:
 - music
 type: post
+tags: music
 ---

 Fear not good readers, I definitely don't mean symphonies of the standard sort, I was just looking for a decent title.
 A while has passed since my last music post, months in fact, so there are plenty of excellent rock, metal and experiment albums for me to share, and the main problem I'll have is keeping this short.
 So, in no particular order here are a few of the things I've been enjoying this spring.

 ## Ayreon – The Source

 The source is a prog masterpiece which -- in my opinion -- misses only one thing, and that's choruses.
 The vocals are excellent, the story is fun and the instrumental sections are mind blowing.
 There's a lot of catchy music here, but none of the vocals really repeat, which serious makes singing along difficult in places, but that said, I've been listening to this a _lot_, and loving it.
 There's a good chance if you're a fan of prog you'll already know all this though although [Inside Out Music](http://www.insideoutmusic.com/) never seem to me to work all that hard on advertising.